Don Alder

-Donald L. Alder, or Don Alder, (born in Vancouver, BC, Canada) is a Canadian fingerstyle guitarist, singer, songwriter, composer, and speaker.
+Donald L. Alder (born in Vancouver, BC, Canada) is a Canadian fingerstyle guitarist, singer, songwriter, composer, and speaker.

 Biography

 He spent his early childhood years in Montreal, before his family moved to Williams Lake, British Columbia.
 He has played guitar since age 11.

 In March 1985, Alder put his music career on hold to accompany his friend Rick Hansen on his Man in Motion world tour.

 In January 1988, Mayor Woods of Williams Lake presented a certificate of merit to Don Alder for "Disabled Awareness - Man in Motion".

 Don Alder's character appears in the feature film "Heart of a Dragon" (2008), a movie about the Man In Motion Tour, with Andrew Lee Potts playing the character of "Don".
 Don Alder also worked on this movie as a technical advisor.

-Alder is also featured in a play called "Rick: The Rick Hansen Story", which is also about the Man in Motion Tour.

 Don Alder was a member of the Canadian National Paralympic team in Atlanta for the 1996 Games and again in 2000 for the Games in Sydney, Australia.
 Alder did not participate as an athlete but as the equipment manager and wheelchair technician.

 In 2007, Don Alder became International Fingerstyle Champion.

 In 2010, he was the Guitar Superstar contest winner.

 In 2011, he won the World Wide Guitar Idol contest.

 In 2013, he won Brand Laureate Award (Malaysia) for his contributions using his guitar and music to help and inspire others around the world.

 In 2015, he was awarded the "Domenic Troiano Guitar Award" in the category "multi-genre".

 Today, Alder continues to play to Canadian, American, European, and Asian audiences.

 In 2016, he was nominated for a Canadian Folk Music Award and a Western Canadian Music Award.

 In 2017, he won "Artist of the Year" at the Vancouver Island Music Awards.

 In 2021, the BC Entertainment Hall of Fame honored Don Alder with a Star Meritus status.